Anze-/bomberman_rl/README.md

-# bomberman_rl
-Setup for a project/competition amongst students to train a winning Reinforcement Learning agent for the classic game Bomberman.

 # Callbacks file
 ## this file must contain 2 mandatory functions
 `act` is called at every time step of the game: